Geeksltd/Olive/docs/DevOps/MSharp-Jenkinsfile.md

 # Jenkinsfile for M# ASP.NET apps

-The [Jenkins.md](Jenkins.md) describes the build process in details.
-This document includes the Jenkinsfile steps for building and automating a `ASP.Net MVC 5` and `Web Forms` projects used by the earlier versions of M#.
+This document includes the Jenkinsfile steps for building and automating M# based applications that are built using any of the following target frameworks:

+- `Olive` (and .NET Core)
+- `ASP.Net MVC 5`
+- `ASP.NET Web Forms`

-> Configuring the Jenkinsfile as below doesn't require the Build.bat file in the repository.
+> Note: Configuring the Jenkinsfile as below no longer requires the Build.bat file in the repository.

 ## Variables